 Upon the outbreak of the COVID-19 pandemic in March 2020, Alaska reduced its schedule at ABQ.
 The Portland flight had just been upgraded to a mainline Airbus A320 but was soon discontinued altogether.
 The second Seattle flight, operated by Horizon, was also discontinued.
 It was due to be upgraded to a mainline Airbus as well for the summer and Albuquerque was planned to have three daily flights for the summer of 2020, two Seattle and one Portland, all with mainline aircraft.
 Instead, a new flight to San Antonio, Texas was added from May 3 through June 14 as traffic had decreased so much that Alaska combined nonstop flights from Seattle to Albuquerque and from Seattle to San Antonio and operated just one flight on a Seattle-Albuquerque-San Antonio routing.
 From June 14, Albuquerque had only the one flight to Seattle using a Boeing 737-900.
 The Portland flight was resumed on October 4, 2020 using Horizon Air and SkyWest Embraer-175's.
 The Portland flight was upgraded back to a mainline jet once again in the spring of 2022 and a second Seattle flight was also planned with an Alaska mainline aircraft however it was later rescinded as Alaska, as well as most other airlines, began experiencing a worldwide labor shortage which included pilots to fly its aircraft.
-The second flight to Seattle did operate during the month of September, 2022, and is still planned to return at some point in the future.
+The second flight to Seattle did operate during the month of September, 2022, as well as for several months in the latter half of 2023 and again beginning in April, 2024.
 Alaska also introduced the new Boeing 737-9 MAX on occasional flights from Albuquerque during 2022.

-Alaska Boeing 737-9 MAX at Albuquerque in 2022.
+Alaska Boeing 737-9 MAX at Albuquerque in 2023.